A PhD in Archaeology student digging up specimens for her archeology degree.

-Ph.D.
-Program in Classical and Near Eastern Archaeology
+Ph.D. in Archaeology: Classical and Near Eastern

 The Department of Classical and Near Eastern Archaeology traces its origins to the founding of the College in 1885 and assumed its status as an independent department in 1914 with the appointment of Rhys Carpenter (1913-1955), after whom the award-winning art and archaeology library is named.
 Among comparable programs in North America, this department has a distinctive shape and strengths that are, in large part, products of the way it has grown in the past hundred and thirty years.
 Its most remarkable and distinctive features are its autonomy and its breadth.